 d. order number (if applicable);

-e. project name or project number if provided by the User;
+e. project name or project number if provided by the Company;

 4. The agreed payment terms shall never be final deadlines.
-If the User fails to meet its payment obligations (on time), the Supplier must give notice of default to the User and grant the User a reasonable time to meet these payment obligations at a later date.
+If the Company fails to meet its payment obligations (on time), the Supplier must give notice of default to the Company and grant the Company a reasonable period of at least five working days to meet these payment obligations at a later date.

-5. In the event of the User being liable to pay interest due to untimely performance of its payment obligations, this shall never be higher than the refinancing interest rate of the European Central Bank (ECB).
+5. In the event of untimely performance of the Company’s payment obligations, the Supplier’s sole remedy shall be to charge an interest rate which shall never be higher than the refinancing interest rate of the European Central Bank (ECB).

-6. Payments by the User shall always relate to the specific invoice stated and may never be attributed to any other claim that the Supplier has against the User, without the prior consent of the User.
+6. Payments by the Company shall always relate to the specific invoice stated and may never be attributed to any other claim that the Supplier has against the Company.

-7. The User may at all times set off the invoice amounts against claims that the User or any of its affiliates still has against the Supplier or any of Supplier’s affiliates or shall have against the Supplier or any of Supplier’s affiliates within the invoice term.
+7. The Company may at all times set off the invoice amounts against claims that the Company or any of its affiliates has against the Supplier or any of Supplier’s affiliates or shall have against the Supplier or any of Supplier’s affiliates.

-8. Payment by the User does not imply acknowledgement by the User that the Items comply with the Agreement.
+8. Payment by the Company does not imply acknowledgement by the Company that the Items comply with the Agreement.

 Article 14: Intellectual property rights

-1. The User is and shall remain the party entitled to all intellectual property rights which are vested in, arise from, are connected with and/or belong to the documents and/or Items provided to the Supplier by the User, whether or not for the benefit of the Offer.
-These documents and/or Items shall furthermore remain the property of the User.
-The Supplier shall return these documents, including any copy thereof, immediately on the User’s request free of charge.
-The exercise of these rights, both during and after the execution of the Agreement, is explicitly and exclusively reserved to the User.
+1. The Company is and shall remain the party entitled to all intellectual property rights which are vested in, arise from, are connected with and/or belong to the documents and/or products provided to the Supplier by the Company, whether or not for the benefit of the Offer.
+These documents and/or products shall furthermore remain the property of the Company.
+The Supplier shall return these documents, including any copy thereof, immediately on the Company’s request free of charge.
+The exercise of these rights, both during and after the execution of the Agreement, is explicitly and exclusively reserved to the Company.

-3. Unless Parties agree otherwise in writing, the User shall be granted a perpetual right of use by the Supplier for the delivered Items free of charge in the form of a worldwide, non-exclusive and transferable license.
+3. Unless Parties agree otherwise in writing, the Company shall be granted a perpetual right of use for the delivered Items, free of charge and in the form of a worldwide, non-exclusive and transferable license.

 Article 15: Bankruptcy, loss of power to dispose of property, etc.

-1. The User may terminate the Agreement without any notice of default by a written statement to the Supplier, at the time when the Supplier:
+1. The Company may terminate (ontbinden) the Agreement with immediate effect and without any notice of default being required by a written statement to the Supplier, at the time when the Supplier:

 a. is declared bankrupt or files for bankruptcy;